 - If you aren’t satisfied with the brand you initially chose, you can experiment with other brands.

-If you’re still not sure about which diapering system or brand to choose…
+If you’re still not sure about which diapering system (cloth v. disposables) or brand to choose…

 Criteria for Choosing

-1. Your gusto — If you are not using disposable diapers, there is more work required.
+1. Your gusto — If you opt for cloth diapers, there is more work required.
 Where do you stand on the gung ho/lazy continuum?
 It’s not just you, but anyone who will be changing your baby’s diapers: your partner, grandparents, and nannies/caretakers.
 Some day cares, for example, will only use disposables.

 2. Cost — A quick calculation: unless you are using a clean-at-home cloth diaper system, you will be spending *roughly* $40/month on disposable diapers.
 Some diapers are cheaper, like store brands.
 Some are more expensive.
 Cloth diapers, once purchased, only require the cost of laundering them.